 The building has a single staircase with access gained at the front elevation.
-The site is secured by palisade fencing, access to the rear of the building is gained via the front entrance door or by a suited padlock to the bin area at the side of the building.
+The side of the site is secured by palisade fencing and padlocked, access to the rear of the building is gained via the front entrance door or by a suited padlock to the bin area at the side of the building.
 The main front access is controlled via a door entry system and rear access is via an electronic fob to prevent unauthorised access.

-At the time of the assessment front doors to flats appeared to be in good condition.
-However, it was noted that several front entrance doors were timber doors and two doors appeared to be UPVC doors.
+At the time of the assessment, it was noted that most flat front entrance doors were of timber construction.

-To dispose of rubbish, residents utilise a refuse bin store located on the ground floor at the rear of the building.
+To dispose of rubbish, residents utilise a refuse bin store located on the ground floor at the rear of the garden area.